 Cannes Farmers Markets

-Marché Forville is an indoor market which is nice during the heat of the summer.
+Marché Forville is an indoor market that is nice during the heat of the summer.
 If you do plan on shopping (and I highly recommend you do) then make sure you check out my French market etiquette tips so you don't look like a dumb tourist 🙂

 Locations: Marché Forville: 6 Rue du Marché Forville.
 Marché Gambetta: 3 Place Gambetta.

-Movie magic – Cannes Film Festival
+Movie Magic – Cannes Film Festival

 Get there early as crowds can build up quickly.
 Meanwhile, if you're not in town for the festival, a trip to the Palais des Festivals to see where the magic takes place is still worth it, even if just for the good photo op.

 Location: 1 Boulevard de la Croisette